brho/akaros/Documentation/Contributing.md

   hierarchies.
 Keep in mind that people will need to work with and find these files (even via tab completion, it can be a pain).

++ Consider aligning the members of structs with multiple values.
+I often align the members (not the types) at 40 chars.
+This is a stylistic choice.

 Git Workflow
 ------------------------------------